Distance Running and Cherry Juice

-In the last blog I talked about how consumption of tart cherry juice decreased muscle soreness and reduced strength loss following eccentric induced muscle damage.
+In the last post I talked about how consumption of tart cherry juice decreased muscle soreness and reduced strength loss following eccentric induced muscle damage.
 However, my eccentric induced muscle damage comes from running downhill on rocky trails, not in the weight room.
 So, can tart cherry juice help that?

 Long distance running (and racing) is known to cause acute muscle damage resulting in inflammation and decreased force production.
 There have been a number of proposed mechanisms to explain what happens.
 One theory is that there is myofibril (the sliding filaments in muscle) disruption which triggers a local inflammatory response which exacerbates the muscle damage.
 There is also free radical production which can cause secondary damage and further contribute to the already lowered force generating ability.
 Not a good thing.
 NSAIDs are used during (or after) competition to prevent or reduce pain during a race (I know, my husband is a user and I’ve been known to imbibe on occasion, albeit only when I am desperate).
 There are of course numerous potential adverse (and even life threatening) side effects of consuming NSAIDs during an endurance event--renal failure, gastrointestinal discomfort, to name a few.
 But sometimes the occasional ibuprofen can save the day.